-Ships w/viewing screen and all components needed for installation.
+Ships with viewing screen and all components needed for installation.
 Waterproof.
 Infrared lighting ensures you can see in the dark.
 Can expand system to 3 cameras.

 Only a 130-degree viewing angle - less than some others.
 Some problems with video screen quality.

 Works on any type of vehicle, including RVs.
 Camera resists water.
-Night vision range of about 30 ft.
+Night vision range of about 30 feet.
 Easy to install, even for novices.

 No video monitor included.
 Image isn't as clear in wet conditions.
 Quality of components is questionable.

-Wide viewing angle of 170 degrees.
+Wide viewing angle of 149 degrees.
 Waterproof capabilities.
 Also works as a front view camera.
 Low price.
 Good customer service, and 2-year product warranty included.

-No infrared light capabilities.
 You must purchase a display screen separately to use with camera.
 Some reports of color issues.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.